Phil Bowen | Director

 As Director, Phil Bowen sets and leads the work and overall strategy of the organisation.
 Prior to being Director, Phil spent the majority of his career in the British civil service.
 He worked for the Home Office and Ministry of Justice, before working at HM Treasury and Cabinet Office as a delivery adviser to the Prime Minister on criminal justice reform.
 During his time in the civil service, he spent 14 months on secondment to the Center for Court Innovation in New York, working at Bronx Community Solutions.

 Carmen Robin-D’Cruz | Research Officer

 Carmen Robin-D’Cruz works to research, develop and test new approaches to justice system practice, particularly in the youth justice system.
 She is responsible for identifying evidence of effective practice and producing practical evidence-led recommendations for service delivery that can be implemented and evaluated.
 Carmen has previously worked as Research Advisor at the University of Edinburgh and Research Assistant at Reading University’s School of Law.
-She studied Law at University College London and has a Bachelor of Civil Law from University of Oxford.
+She studied Law at University College London and has a Bachelor of Civil Law from the University of Oxford.

 firstname.lastname@example.org | 020 3735 9436

 Claire Ely | Innovative Practice Manager

 Claire Ely is in charge of our practice development work.
 This includes working with practitioners to understand problems they face, supporting them to develop, test and embed new or improved ways of working, and identifying and sharing lessons from the implementation of new projects.
 Claire has extensive frontline experience of the criminal justice system from her time as a probation officer, most recently as Serious Group Offending (Gangs) lead in Southwark.

 Vicki Morris | Deputy Director